JoinTheAlliance/agentbrowser/README.md

 ## Get browser

 This will give you a reference to the browser object, which you can use for advanced stuff.
-The browser object comes from Pyppeteer, so anything you can do with Pyppeteer, you can do with this.
+The browser object comes from Playwright, so anything you can do with Playwright, you can do with this.

 ```python
 browser = get_browser()